Black Worcester pear: Heraldry

 Pears formed part of the provisions of the troops at Agincourt in 1415, where Worcestershire bowmen carried banners depicting a pear tree laden with fruit.
 Michael Drayton's poem of the battle, notes “Wor’ster a pear tree laden with its fruit”.

 On Queen Elizabeth I's visit to the city of Worcester in August 1575, the city authorities ordered a black pear fruit-laden tree to be transplanted to the Foregate from Whystone Farm, in her honour.
 So admiring was she of the good management that had allowed the fruit to remain unplucked that she granted an augmentation of honour of a canton charged with "three pears sable" to be added to the city's coat of arms.

-Up until 1956, the Worcestershire Yeomanry Cavalry have used an image of the pear blossom for badges.
+Up until amalgamation with the Warwickshire Yeomanry in 1956, the Worcestershire Yeomanry used an image of the pear blossom for badges.
 It is still used on the County Council and County Cricket Club badge.

 Specific varieties of pear are seldom mentioned in heraldic blazons, although "Warden pears" are blazoned as canting arms for the family of Warden.
 Pears feature in the canting arms of the families of Parincheff and Periton.